 Asbestos Exposure in Workers

-Construction workers, drywall installers, painters, and others using Kelly-Moore asbestos-containing products, could also have been exposed.
-Especially harmful was the sanding that workers did with drywall and joint compounds that contained asbestos.
-This produced dangerous asbestos dust that could have exposed any workers on a job site.
+Construction workers, drywall installers, painters, and others using Kelly-Moore asbestos-containing products could also have been exposed.
+Sanding was especially dangerous with drywall and joint compounds that contained asbestos.
+This produced dangerous asbestos dust that could have exposed anyone on a job site.

 Asbestos Lawsuits and Union Carbide

-Union Carbide provided Kelly-Moore with many of the asbestos materials that went into its paints and other products.
-The company claimed that Union Carbide failed to warn of the dangers of asbestos materials, but Union Carbide argued back that Kelly-Moore did know the risks.
-Ultimately the trial found that Union Carbide was not guilty of tricking Kelly-Moore into buying what it thought was a safe material.
+Union Carbide provided Kelly-Moore much of the asbestos that went into its paints and other products.
+The company claimed Union Carbide failed to warn them of the dangers of asbestos materials; however, Union Carbide argued back that Kelly-Moore did know the risks.
+Ultimately, Union Carbide was found not guilty.

-Page edited by Dave Foster
+Page Edited by Patient Advocate Dave Foster